 We will work with your family to provide as little or as much care as needed to ensure you have the breaks from caregiving you need for your own health and wellness.
 After all, providing care for a loved one with dementia is never a single-person task, especially as the disease progresses.
 Taking time away for self-care and to recharge is extremely important for you and your family as well as for the senior with dementia.
 A well-rested family caregiver is more patient and better equipped to supply the level of care a senior with dementia needs and deserves.

-Serenity Home Care, the top provider of in-home help for seniors in Langford and the surrounding areas, is here for you, any time.
+Serenity Home Care, the top provider of respite care in Oak Bay and the surrounding areas, is here for you, any time.
 Contact us at 250.590.8098 for more helpful Alzheimer’s care resources, and to schedule a free in-home consultation to learn more about how our dementia care experts can help optimize quality of life for a person you love through personalized in-home care services.